 About

-Lindsay and I live in Shaker Heights, OH with our son Julian.
+I live in Shaker Heights, OH with the poet Lindsay Turner and our son Julian.

 Here’s a video about my research, teaching, and editorial work: